-The KATV Collection Film Assets
+The KATV News Collection Film & Videotape Assets

 The KATV Channel 7 television station began broadcasting in 1953 when all news footage was captured on film.
 From the beginning, KATV kept much of the film; however, in 1960 a fire at the television station destroyed the existing news footage.